 Business school is a graduate program where students earn their Masters in Business Administration (MBA).
 There are other degrees you can earn in a business school, but on the whole, an MBA is definitely the most common.
 Some other potential degrees include: a doctorate in business (PhD); a Master’s in Finance (MS in Finance); or on the undergraduate level, a Bachelor’s degree with a major in business subjects (BA or BS).

-How long is medical school?
+How long is business school?

 Attending a full-time business school program usually requires 2 years of attendance to earn a degree.
 However, since many attendees are working professionals looking to advance or develop their career, full-time is not the only option.
 Some choose to work through the curriculum at a faster pace, with an accelerated program lasting 12-18 months.
 Others want to continue their primary profession, and choose a part-time program, which can take 3 years or more to complete.